mlarreboure/kenyacovidtracker/content/home/timeline.md

 date_start = "2009-05-06"
 date_end = "2009-05-06"
  description = """
-Flooding has affected 29 of the country’s 47 counties.
+Flooding had affected 29 of the country’s 47 counties.
 Wide areas of land are under water in Busia and Siaya counties, western Kenya, after the Nzoia river overflowed.
 """

 [[experience]]